 - Typical Cost: Expect £800 – £2,000+VAT for small residential projects; £5,000 – £50,000+VAT+ for large commercial sites.

-- Key Cost Factors: Building size & complexity, required level of detail (2D vs. 3D BIM), site conditions (e.g., London charges), survey methodology, and urgency.
+- Key Cost Factors: Building size & complexity, required level of detail (2D vs. 3D BIM), site conditions (e.g., London charges, difficult access), survey methodology (3D laser scanning is highly efficient), and project urgency.

-- How to Save: Define your scope, provide existing plans, bundle services, and prep the site efficiently.
+- How to Save: Define your scope, provide existing plans, bundle services, and prepare the site for optimal efficiency.

 At a Glance: 2025 UK Measured Building Survey Price Ranges